Skip to main content

 8. Uber: ‘Evolving the way the world moves’

-A vision statement needs to reflect everything your product does, so – if your product’s scope has changed – it’s worth checking to see if your vision statement is still relevant.
-What’s that got to do with Uber?
-Well, Uber is now a suite of products, rather than just a taxi-booking solution.
-It’s also a food delivery business, for one, and it’s also investing heavily in driverless car solutions.
-Luckily, ‘evolving the way the world moves’ fits this evolving scope much more than something like ‘evolving the way people order cabs.’
+A vision statement should reflect everything your product does, so if your product’s scope changes, the vision needs to keep up.
+Uber is now a suite of products rather than a taxi-booking solution.
+It’s a food delivery business through Uber Eats, a freight platform, and an investor in autonomous vehicle technology.
+‘Evolving the way the world moves’ fits that scope much better than something like ‘evolving the way people order cabs’ would.

 Sign up to our monthly newsletter, The Outcome.